 Army researchers chase helicopter performance gains

-ABERDEEN PROVING GROUND, Md.
-(June 6, 2013) -- A new study by Army researchers looks at inserting carbon nanotubes into the structural design of helicopter rotor blades to improve performance.
+ADELPHI, Md.
+(June 10, 2013) -- A new study by Army researchers looks at inserting carbon nanotubes into the structural design of helicopter rotor blades to improve performance.

-The U.S. Army Research Laboratory hopes this approach could lead to the design and fabrication of the next generation of rotor blades and fixed wings.
+The U.S. Army Research, Development and Engineering Command's research laboratory hopes this approach could lead to the design and fabrication of the next generation of rotor blades and fixed wings.